In some of my earlier articles, I have introduced the concept of financial independence, financial security and retirement.

 Now the job pays for their annual expenses, their mortgage and allows them to save a little for some nice trips.

-Just imagine that after some aggressive pedaling of your bicycle, you can remove the effort from pedaling, and you can reach the objective still.
+Just imagine that after some aggressive pedalling of your bicycle, you can remove the effort from pedalling, and you can reach the objective still.

-More often when you tries to maximize your human capital, other side effects like poor health, bad relationships and burn out may manifest.
+More often when you try to maximize your human capital, other side effects like poor health, bad relationships and burn out may manifest.
 (But not always the case)

 Coasting means that you:

 - Pre-pay a large number of your retirement funds or build wealth aggressively when you are young and earning well.
 You will put a larger than average amount to building wealth instead of spending your pay.

 - Then step off the working gas pedal to take on a job you like, less restricted by pay, to survive or to save slower

 - Your pre-paid amount will grow over time on its own, through your management, or other people’s management without the need for additional funding

 The term Barista FI is frequently used because many dreams that after they make their dough, they can just chill and work in Starbucks, enjoy the experience of talking to customers, smelling coffee and pastries.